MartinPellizzer/terrawhisper-compiler/articles/artemisia-annua/botany/morphology.md

 Root hairs in Artemisia annua are sparse, fine, and unbranched.
 These root hairs serve to increase the root's surface area, aiding in the absorption of water and minerals.
 The unique combination of these root characteristics equips Artemisia annua to thrive in diverse environmental conditions, contributing to its resilience and adaptability.

+The following table shows in detail the morphological characteristics of Artemisia annua roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Fibrous |